Top 50 Most Popular Weird Movies Of All Time [2026]

 Average

-"Being John Malkovich" is a surreal fantasy comedy written by Charlie Kaufman and directed by Spike Jonze.
-The film delves into the bizarre concept of actor John Malkovich's consciousness existing as a tangible place, discovered by an opportunistic individual.
+"Being John Malkovich" is a surreal fantasy comedy crafted by screenwriter Charlie Kaufman and visionary director Spike Jonze.
+The film presents a wildly imaginative concept: actor John Malkovich's consciousness exists as a secret, explorable destination found by a desperate man seeking purpose in his life.

 4